docnoe/generator-exknocksock/README.md

 # generator-exknocksock
 Yeoman generator to setup an app with express, socket.io and knockout.js.
 Based on the fabulous generator-ko by Steve Sanderson.

 Creating SPAs with knockout.js rocks!
 Especially when it's models are populated by socket.io.

 ## Backend
-Using Express.oi for the backend makes realtime routing possible.
+Using Express.oi for the backend makes realtime routing possible and easy.

 ## Frontend
 Knockout.js + requirejs + gulp = a breece to greate modular SPAs.